copernicus-mogley/zkav.club/infrastructure/zcash/reports.md

 **Evidence links**

-* (Add links to tracker notes, screenshots, invoices, or config snippets as items complete.)ioning (domain/DNS, VPS, TLS, SMTP) and begin install.
+* (Add links to tracker notes, screenshots, invoices, or config snippets as items complete.)
-* Begin pilot workflow with 5–10 test uploads (unlisted) once the instance is live.

 ---